Beetles belong to the order Coleoptera, the largest insect group worldwide.

 Drugstore beetles are tiny, flying brown beetles with a cylindrical body coated in tiny hairs.
 They range in length from 2.25 to 3.5 mm.

-Because they feed on dry items that have been preserved, such as bread, cereal, and grains, they are also frequently referred to as biscuit beetles or bread beetles.
+Because they feed on preserved dry items such as bread, cereal, and grains, they are also frequently referred to as biscuit beetles or bread beetles.

 They have also been observed to consume seeds, paper, leather, and spices.